An Extended Thought On Existence And The Human Experience

 that you don’t encounter something bigger,

-out to take you on.
+eager to take you on.

 You don’t know what’s out there,